Wanna kill your relationship? Here's how.

 We always hear about the foods and chemicals that quietly erode our health.
 But, while we don't hear about them as frequently, there are similarly dangerous threats to our relationships.
 The sooner you identify any of these five things in your relationship, the better your chances are of saving it.
-Top 10 Tips For Building Loving Relationships
+If You Do These 10 Things You're Headed Toward Lasting Love (Yay!)

 1. You criticize your partner more than you express appreciation.
 Think for a moment about how you have felt when your partner, your parent, friend or boss has made it a personal habit to hone in on everything you aren't doing, rather than appreciate all the positive and thoughtful steps and efforts you are taking.
 It feels awful, right?
 Don't you want to be around this person less and less?
 Perhaps your partner does, too ...